Jwely/pivpr/README.md

 ## Directory Structure
 #### py
-Living version of the codebase. performs analysis and dumps files to texdocs.
-Many sub packages.
+Living version of the codebase.
+Performs analysis and dumps files to texdocs.
+Built to make the analysis as repeatable as posisble, with full exposure to the methods used as part of this study.
 #### matlab
-Outdated codebase, kept for good record keeping.
+Obsolete code base started in matlab, kept for good record keeping only.
 #### texdocs
-Tex and tex resources used to produce PDF and HTML formatted research document.
+TeX and resources used to produce PDF formatted publication document.
+Several subdirectories are automatically filled by `py/controler` scripts with TeX files, figure jpgs, and tables converted from .csv format.
 #### data_full
 Folder to place full set of processed 3d vector files.
-Controllers in the `py` package will work with data placed in this folder.
+Controllers in the `py\controler` package will work if data is correctly placed in this folder.
 #### data_test
 Small limited subset of vector files initially used for testing and development.